 - Olive oil or coconut oil spray

-- If you are using uncooked tortillas, go ahead and cook them per directions on the package.
-Otherwise, cut cooked flour tortillas in half.
+- If you are using uncooked tortillas, cook 6 flour tortillas per the directions on the package.
+If using cooked tortillas that are larger than 6 inches in diameter, you may want to cut them in half.

-- Starting with the long side, tightly roll each tortilla and place onto cookie sheet seam-side down.
-The cheese will melt and stick, so I recommend lining cookie sheet with non-stick aluminum foil, parchment paper, or a silicone baking mat for easy removal of the flautas and quick clean-up.
+- Starting with one side (or the long side if using a tortilla cut in half), tightly roll each tortilla and place it onto a cookie sheet seam-side down.
+The cheese will melt and stick as these flautas bake, so I recommend lining a cookie sheet with non-stick aluminum foil, parchment paper, or a silicone baking mat for easy removal of the flautas and quick clean-up.

 - Spray both sides of rolled tortillas with olive oil or coconut oil.

-- Bake at 450 degrees for 8 minutes or until flautas start to brown.
-Carefully flip flautas to seam-side up and continue to bake for another 5-8 minutes until flautas are golden brown and crispy all over.
+- Bake at 450˚F (230˚C)for 8 minutes or until the flautas turn golden brown.
+Carefully flip flautas so the seam-side is up and continue to bake for another 5-8 minutes until flautas are golden brown and crispy all over.